 - The circumstances that caused your injury (the why, how, when, and where of the exposure)

 - The effect that your injury has had on you and your family – physically, financially, and emotionally

 2. Formal Agreement of Representation

-If you decide to hire Hendler Flores Law, we request each of our clients enter into a written agreement that spells out the terms of our relationship.
+If you decide to hire Hendler Flores Law, we request that each of our clients enter into a written agreement that spells out the terms of our relationship.
 You may also need to sign release forms that allow us to access personal records needed for your lawsuit, such as medical and social security records.
-If we think it would strengthen your position to team up with other strategic partners, we will ask for your written permission before we share our fee.
+If we plan to bring in other lawyers to make your case stronger, we will ask for your written permission.

 3. Follow-Up Interviews and Conversations